cross20/Closet-Space/README.md

-Closet space is a basic inventory management application.
+Closet Space is a basic inventory management application.
 The application allows users to manually manage their inventories.